“I’mmmm Keith Hernandez”

 In his prime, Keith was an elite hitter.
 One of the toughest at bats a pitcher would have each night.
 At that time, Hernandez was one of the games best run producers.

 Unfortunately, Keith Hernandez is not a Hall of Fame player.
 He needed five to seven more season of production offensively, and his defense isn’t the game changer like it is for other players.

-If Hernandez had another five to seven productive years, hitting those milestones- 2,500 hits, 1,500 RBIs, and how ever many more gold gloves, he would have gone down as one of the best players in the game.
+If Hernandez had another few productive years, hitting those milestones- 2,500 hits, 1,500 RBIs, and how ever many more gold gloves, he would have gone down as one of the best players in the game.